MaTyRocK/PreVideoLoad/README.md

 # PreVideoLoad
 Ultralight weight jQuery plugin for load thumb of videos from Vimeo and Youtube and load fully when is needed.

-The js file size is only 1971 bytes!
-The css size is 9695 bytes due to base64 images.
-Use an external image and the css weight will be even less than the js file!
+The js file size is only **1971 bytes**!
+The css size is 9695 bytes due to base64 images. **Use an external image and the css weight will be even less than the js file!**

 ## <a href="http://matyrock.github.io/PreVideoLoad/demo.html">Demo</a>